After its birth in 2009, Bitcoin ruled the cryptocurrency space as the only digital asset on the market.

 Most altcoins are categorized as utility tokens.

 These digital assets grant specific rights to their users.
 These could be anything from providing access to their platforms and services to giving discounts or special perks.
 The main goal of crypto projects that use tokens or coins is to incentivize users to power their ecosystems.
-In exchange, users can redeem the tokens or coins they gain on the crypto’s native platform or sell them to make a profit.
+In exchange, users can redeem the tokens or coins they gain on the crypto’s native platform or trade them on an exchange.

 Utility tokens are often Ethereum-based altcoins that have been often issued with the ERC-20 standard during Initial Coin Offerings (ICOs) or Initial Exchange Offerings (IEOs).